We answer 24/7 — call anytime, even after hours, for your free quote (412) 388-9880

 5.0on Google

-"We had Epoxy Floor Pittsburgh redo our basement and garage last winter — night and day difference.
+"We had Epoxy Floor Pittsburgh redo our basement and garage last winter—night and day difference.
 The team was on time, friendly, and super detail-oriented.
-The metallic epoxy finish in the basement looks incredible, and the garage floor feels indestructible."
+The metallic epoxy finish in the basement looks incredible under the lights, and the garage floor feels indestructible.
+Couldn't be happier with how it turned out."

 CO